Dinah Shearing: Career

 From there, Shearing was drafted into the Elizabethan Theatre Trust and later, the Old Tote Theatre Company and gave performances that "transcended her young years", touring nationally from her Sydney base.
 Most memorably, she gave what critics called "the definitive" performance of Mary Tyrone in Eugene O'Neill's Long Day's Journey into Night.
-She worked with the Sydney Theatre Company Melbourne Theatre Company, Independent Theatre and many others.
+She also worked with the Sydney Theatre Company, Melbourne Theatre Company and Independent Theatre.
 Her performances drew admiring reviews from Sydney critics, including Lindsay Brown, Harry Kippax, and Geoffrey Thomas.

-Shearing also appeared in some of Australia's earliest TV dramas.
-She worked with the Nine Network, Crawford Productions, ABC, the Seven Network, Disney International, and many others.

-Recognition, honours, and awards
+Shearing also appeared in some of Australia's earliest television dramas. making her TV debut in the ABC play A Phoenix Too Frequent in 1957.
+She also starred as Lady Macbeth in 1960 TV production of Macbeth.
+After taking a hiatus from performing to raise a family, Shearing returned to the small screen in 1970, with a guest appearance in the drama series Delta.

+Further television credits included TV Spells Magic, Catwalk, The Sullivans, All The Rivers Run, Five Mile Creek, The Harp in the South, E Street, A Country Practice, G.P., All Saints and the TV movie Man of Letters.
+She also had a regular role in soap opera Family and Friends.
+Her final television appearance was in the sci-fi series Farscape in 2002.

-She became a Member of the Order of Australia in the Queen's Birthday Honours in June 1993.
+Shearing became a Member of the Order of Australia in the Queen's Birthday Honours in June 1993.

-Recognition for her work included the following awards: